 This scene throws up many questions, and somehow it feels like this is the moment that series 2 really kicks into gear.
 Perhaps, at this still relatively early stage in the shows history, the story line doesn’t feel complete unless it involves Servalan and Travis.

 So what of Travis?
 It’s clear that things have changed on every level.
 I’m sure I’m not alone here, but the Stephan Grief version of Travis is the one that everyone was introduced to.
 So perhaps it is unfair to compare the two.
 But inevitable too.
 Looking back, my first recollection of Travis mark II was his appearance in ‘Trial’, which for my money, is a pretty good episode for him.
 So I’ve not been too badly disposed to this incarnation.
 I think it’s safe to say this is not as common a viewpoint across the fan community – from what I have read and heard.
-So in another episode I’m going to attempt some kind of defense of series 2 Travis.
+So in another episode I’m going to attempt some kind of defence of season B Travis.

 But as for ‘Weapon’, I think it’s a great re-introduction.
 Blake appears, Travis shoots him dead.
 He then goes on to verbally confront Clonemaster Fen, and physically threaten Servalan.
 In short this is a dangerous and exciting character who has returned from his re-training therapist in not quite the state anyone would want.
 He is volatile, and unpredictable – a fascinating refresh!